-A Blended Model of Forensic Interviewing is practiced at the Sheldon Kennedy Child Advocacy Centre, Calgary, where interviews are conducted by law enforcement or specially trained forensic interviewers.
+A Blended Model of Forensic Interviewing is practiced at the Luna Child and Youth Advocacy Centre, where interviews are conducted by law enforcement or specially trained forensic interviewers.

-Dr. Sarah MacDonald with the SKCAC since 2017 provided the following information about their practice.
+Dr. Sarah MacDonald, with Luna since 2017, provided the following information about their practice:

-- At the Sheldon Kennedy Child Advocacy Centre (SKCAC), interviews are conducted with children as young as 3 years old up to age 17.
+- At Luna, interviews are conducted with children as young as 3 years old up to age 17.
 Special considerations are taken with preschoolers and interviewers are cognizant of their shorter attention span, language abilities, and developmental considerations.

 - All forensic interviews are audio/video recorded.
 This preserves the child/youth’s statement and documents the demeanor displayed in the interview.
 Recording of the interview reduces the number of times a child needs to tell their story.

-- Most forensic interviews at the SKCAC are conducted by Calgary Police Services and the RCMP.
-Many of the police officers have extensive experience and significant expertise in the area.
+- Most forensic interviews at Luna are conducted by Calgary Police Services and the RCMP.
+Many of the police officers have extensive experience in the area.

-- Sarah MacDonald, a Forensic Psychologist, upon request, conducts forensic interviews for Calgary Police, RCMP, and on occasion, for other police organizations in Southern Alberta.
-She is trained in the NICHD protocol, NCAC Advanced Forensic Interviewing and StepWise guidelines.
+- Sarah MacDonald, a Forensic Interview Specialist, upon request, conducts forensic interviews for Calgary Police, RCMP, and on occasion, for other police organizations in Southern Alberta.
+Sarah is employed by the non-profit entity of Luna.

-- At SKCAC, two Children’s Services assessors provide forensic interview services as part of their role on the Joint Investigative Child Abuse Team (JICAT).
+- In addition to Sarah’s role, two Children’s Services assessors provide forensic interview services as part of their role on the Joint Investigative Child Abuse Team (JICAT).
 Both have extensive interviewing experience.
 The addition of these new forensic interviewer roles, with Sarah’s position, has shifted the Centre’s approach towards a blended model of forensic interview practices (i.e., interviews are conducted by law enforcement or specially trained forensic interviewers).
-All forensic interviewers are required to participate in training prior to completing interviews with children
+All forensic interviewers are required to participate in training prior to completing interviews with children.

 - All forensic interviews, whether conducted by law enforcement or a forensic interviewer, are monitored by a police officer, typically the primary investigator on the file.
 This allows for the interviewer to take breaks to consult with law enforcement and to ensure all criminal elements are covered off.